 Chapter 11: Changes in the Pension System (2018-28)

-The other major piece of legislation to affect citizens in the UK, both in the short and the long-term, has been the gradual changes affecting pensioners.
-Firstly, the State Retirement Age gradually being raised to 67 for both men and women.
-Moreover, the whole state pension system is being overhauled.
+The other major pieces of legislation to affect citizens in the UK, both in the short and the long-term, have been the gradual changes to what pensioners can receive.
+Firstly, the State Retirement Age has gradually been raised to 67, for both men and women.
+On top of that, the whole state pension system is being overhauled.
 What are the reasons for these changes and what does the new system of pension auto-enrolment mean for the average working person?

-In Chapter 11 you will read a practical guide to the pre-existing pension scheme in the UK as well as an explanation of the new system to be introduced by 2018.
+In Chapter 11 you will read a practical guide to the pre-existing pension scheme in the UK as well as an explanation of the new system which was introduced in 2018.
 Furthermore, you will find information about other financial aid available for people struggling on a low pension such as emergency help from local authorities, state budgeting loans and bereavement benefits.

 Chapter 12: The Practicalities of Life on Benefits